 What is Yoga Therapy?

 Yoga has become very popular over the past several years, and millions of people are enjoying it today.
 People gravitate to this form of relaxation because it makes them feel good, both in their minds and in their bodies.
-Best Drug Rehabilitation offers a yoga therapy program for their clients to enjoy.
+Many addiction treatment programs include a yoga therapy program for their clients to enjoy.